The monthly digital newsletter of the Health Information Management Association of Australia Limited

 I remain keen to work with you in leading HIMAA to serve the health information management profession.
 Please feel free to reach out to me to chat.

-Our student of the month for July is Limin Chen from Bundall in Queensland.
-Limin scored 97% in the clinical coding exam and is due to complete the 22274VIC Certificate IV in Clinical Classification very soon.
-We asked Limin the following questions.
-What led you to enrol in our entry level course?
-During the COVID-19 pandemic, I immigrated to Australia from China with my husband and our two
+Our student of the month for March is Merynne Rich from Ferndale in Western Australia.
+Merynne scored 98% in medical terminology and 96% in clinical coding and is due to complete the 22274VIC Certificate IV in Clinical Classification very soon.

 We asked Merynne the following questions.